jhumelsine/jhumelsine.github.io/_posts/2025-12-15-prototype.md

 ### Acquisition Via Object
 Prototype is more of a contract declaration than an implementation.
 It declares that a class that implements the interface must provide a method that returns an instance of the interface.
 It doesn't dictate how the class creates the object instance.

 The concrete class has several options to implement `acquire()`.
 I'll provide several examples.
-Each will implement one of the following interface methods, but not both, which technically were be required if this were an implemented interface:
+Each will implement one of the following interface methods, but not both, which technically would be required if this were an implemented interface:
 ```java
 Feature {
     Feature acquire();